How to Calculate MAGI for IRMAA and Premium ACA Tax Credits

 These deductions (or adjustments) used to be called “above the line” deductions.
 This is because they were on the front page of the old 1040 and above the bottom line on that form: the adjusted gross income.

 Also called “adjustments to your income,” you can look at schedule 1 again to see what they are.
-There aren’t many above the line adjustments left!
+Unfortunately, there aren’t many above-the-line adjustments left!
 Most notably, IRA deductions and HSA contributions go above the line.

-In addition, educator expenses and student loan interest (which phase out at $70k single or $140k filling jointly), and alimony (only if divorce was prior to 2019) are occasionally deductible.
+In addition, educator expenses and student loan interest (which phase out at $70k single or $140k filing jointly) and alimony (only if the divorce was before 2019) are occasionally deductible.

 Now Modify your Adjusted Gross Income to Calculate MAGI

 Now that we have your adjusted gross income, we have to add back some items to call it modified.
 This is how you calculate MAGI!
 Add back (or modify) to your AGI.